Dating After Divorce: What Works, What Fails, and What to Avoid

 Should I tell my kids I’m dating after divorce?

 Yes, but carefully and age-appropriately.
-Kids generally handle it better when they hear it from you before they find out another way.
-Keep it low-key: “I’ve made a new friend I enjoy spending time with.”
-No pressure to meet anyone quickly, no details they don’t need.
-Child psychologists recommend waiting 6+ months before any introductions.
+Kids handle it better when they hear it from you before they find out another way.
+Keep it simple: “I’ve made a new friend I enjoy spending time with.”
+No pressure to meet anyone quickly.
+Child psychologists recommend waiting 6 months or more before introductions.

 4